topleet/MSR2022/README.md

 R files for easy running.

 We consider this textual presentation as a more technical version of the content discussed in the paper.
+A preprint of the paper can be found [here](paper.pdf).

 ## Original Methodology (Paper section 3.1, [source code](nutshell_a.R))
 The following R code is typical for an MSR/ESE data analysis